cenation092/InterviewBit-Solutions/README.md

 <br/>
 The solutions for the following types of questions are available :-

-* [Programming](https://www.interviewbit.com/courses/programming/) and some [Video](https://www.youtube.com/watch?v=dmurGAlPLRs&list=PLawezQIZQjjtmp4qP-WPUT-4igPp7RWe9) solutions with better analysis are also available.
+* [Programming](https://www.interviewbit.com/courses/programming/) and some [Video](https://www.youtube.com/watch?v=fpjfjNh658c&list=PLawezQIZQjjtmp4qP-WPUT-4igPp7RWe9&index=1) solutions with better analysis are also available.

-## How to contribute?
+## How to contribute?👨🏻‍🎨

 1. Fork the repository
 2. Do the desired changes (add/delete/modify)
 3. Make a pull request

-## When to contribute?
+## When to contribute?🤝

 1. If there is no solution to a problem in the main branch.
 2. If your solution is asymptotically faster than the one in the main branch.